MP Estate Planning UK

 Factors to Consider When Selecting a Trust

-When choosing an offshore trust, several factors need to be considered to ensure it aligns with your estate planning objectives.
-These factors include:
+When choosing an offshore trust, several critical factors need to be considered to ensure it genuinely serves your estate planning objectives:

-4. Regulatory Compliance: Ensure the trust complies with all relevant regulations, including those related to tax reporting and disclosure.
+5. Regulatory Compliance: Ensure the trust complies with all relevant regulations, including those related to UK tax reporting, anti-money laundering requirements, and the automatic exchange of information between tax authorities.

 Establishing an Offshore Trust